-Call of Duty: World At War mostly follows this, with one exception.
+- World at War mostly follows this, with one exception.
 When using the Double-Barrelled Shotgun, you may reload after firing only one shell.
 If you do, the reloading animation will show your character blocking the other shell with their thumb while shaking the spent shell out.
 Oddly, no other Call Of Duty game with a double-barrelled shotgun features this detail.

 - Shotguns that are loaded one shell at a time in this series go to both extremes - the pump-action ones are always pumped at the end of a reload no matter how many shells are loaded, while the automatic ones leave the chambering step out entirely.
 The exceptions are the M1897 Trench Gun in the World War II-based games (only pumped after an empty reload) and Black Ops' version of the SPAS-12 (firing semi-auto for once but still always pumped after a reload).

 - Modern Warfare 3 has one assault rifle where the usual rule for empty reloads isn't quite followed.
 While a reload from empty does take slightly longer than a mid-mag reload, the added length is just from the player character smacking the new mag a second time after inserting it - he never touches any charging handle.

 - In Half-Life, this is Handwaved as a function of the HEV suit.
 It's also guilty of the "reload more visible rounds than you have" bit with the revolver, but not the shotgun - it actually reloads to full faster if you have shells already loaded, and its reload cycle can be interrupted between shells (both essential anti-zombie features).